open-telemetry/opentelemetry-java-instrumentation/docs/contributing/using-instrumenter-api.md

 ### Discard wrapper exception types with the `ErrorCauseExtractor`

-Sometimes when an error occurs, the real cause is hidden behind several "wrapper" exception types - for example, an `ExecutionException` or a `CompletionException` from the Java standard library.
+When an error occurs, the root cause might be hidden behind several "wrapper" exception types, like an `ExecutionException` or a `CompletionException` from the Java standard library.
 By default, the known wrapper exception types from the JDK are removed from the captured error.
-To remove other wrapper exceptions, like the ones provided by the instrumented library, you can implement the `ErrorCauseExtractor`.
-It has only one method `extractCause()` that is responsible for stripping the unnecessary exception layers and extracting the actual error that caused the processing to fail.
-It accepts a `Throwable` and returns a `Throwable`.
+To remove other wrapper exceptions, like the ones provided by the instrumented library, you can implement the `ErrorCauseExtractor`, which has the following features:

+- It has only one method `extractCause()` that is responsible for stripping the unnecessary exception layers and extracting the actual error that caused the processing to fail.
+- It accepts a `Throwable` and returns a `Throwable`.

 Consider the following example: